 By the way, if you have never seen a loquat, they are small, oval fruits that grow in clusters on a medium sized tree.
 They have a fuzzy yellow skin and flesh that is orange or yellow in color.
 Now the problem is these fruits are small to begin with and have anywhere from 2-6 large seeds in the center so you need a lot to make anything.
 But, oh my, they are so good!
 The flavor reminds me of apricots but some say it is more of a cross between a peach, citrus and wild mango.

-I had enough loquats to make 2 good sized drinks.
-I think this drink would be awesome substituting very ripe apricots or peaches for the loquats too.
+I had enough fruit to make 2 good-sized Loquat Mojitos.
+No loquats, no problem!
+I think this drink would be awesome substituting very ripe apricots or peaches and still come out delicious.
+Cheers!

 This loquat mojito will bring a taste of the tropics to your cocktail hour.
 Flavor will burst in your mouth with this fruity drink made with sweet loquats, rum and sparkling coconut water.

 - 10-12 loquats